 Tanner stage, n.
 A stage of sexual development during puberty.
 [Derived from James Tanner, the British paediatrician who in 1948 first described five such stages.]

 Uranian, n. & a.
 A male homosexual in a perceived Greek tradition.
 Mostly used of and by pederastic writers between 1889 and 1930.
 [Derived, like the slightly older German word Urning, from the Greek association of pederasty with the goddess Aphrodite sprung from Οὐρανός (Ouranos), the heavens.]

 wakashu, 若衆, Japanese n.
 A boy aged between 11 or 12 and 18 or 19, and recognisable as such from hair-shaving ceremonies performed at those ages, only boys of this age range being eligible to have adult lovers in pre-modern Japan.

 wakashudō, 若衆道, Japanese n.
 Literally “the way of loving boys” and meaning Greek love as widely practised with a strong ethical structure in pre-modern Japan.

 wank, v. & n.
 1. To stimulate manually the male sexual organ, typically to orgasm.
 2. The act of so doing.
-[The Oxford English Dictionary knows of no trace of it before 1948, though M. Davidson records hearing it in 1937 in his Some Boys and says it had a long history among the working-classes]
+[The Oxford English Dictionary knows of no trace of it before 1948, but it appeared repeatedly as a v. in the anonymously authored Memoirs of a Voluptuary (1905), recording schoolboy conversations from the 1890s]

 yard, n.
 The male sexual organ.
 [The most common English word for it in the 14th to 19th centuries.
 Derived from the mediaeval meaning of yard as a stick.]